20-Minute Dumpling Soup

 • 1 bunch bok choy (optional)

-• Salt, white pepper and sugar (according to taste)
+• Salt and white pepper (according to taste)

 • Chilli oil, to serve